AashishKumbashi/prefiro_rgbd_slam/README.md

    The camera pose is updated incrementally and plotted in real time.

 8. **Visualization**
    A live 3D trajectory plot is displayed and saved to `trajectory.png`.

+9. **Distance Measurement**
+    The distance covered by the camera as estimated by the algorithm is displayed in the terminal in meters.

 ## 📜 Assumptions